Coronavirus Response FAQs

 Can my family visit me on campus?

 The College is discouraging all visitors from coming to campus during the fall semester, including students’ families.
-During the 12 weeks from the beginning of the semester through the Friday before Thanksgiving, the best way to stay in touch with family members is by talking on the phone or connecting using video conferencing technology.
+During the time between now and Thanksgiving, the best way to stay in touch with family members is by talking on the phone or connecting using video conferencing technology.

 Can I leave campus for weekend?